-Our barbering program is divided into three designations:
+Our barbering program is divided into four designations:

 - Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled weekly daily classes in cutting, coloring, permanent waving, and chemical texture services. - 2.
-Adaptive Curriculum: From 210 to 750 hours our students will enter a new phase of specialty classroom workshops and clinic classroom activity. - 3.
-Creative Curriculum: Our students will spend their last 750 hours at Paul Mitchell the School Norman in "high gear" by dressing, acting, and working like a beauty industry professional.
+Protégé Curriculum: From 211-450 hours our students will enter a new phase of specialty classroom workshops and clinic classroom activity, they will perform basic services with no chemicals. - 3.
+Adaptive Curriculum: From 451-900 hours our students will enter a new phase of specialty classroom workshops and clinic classroom activity, they will perform all services including chemicals. - 4.
+Creative Curriculum: Our students will spend their last 599 hours at Paul Mitchell the School Norman in "high gear" by dressing, acting, and working like a beauty industry professional.
 They will use their own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare for a future beauty industry career.
-They will also attend a new specialty class, called Final Phase, which solely focusing on preparing for the state board exam.
+They will also attend a new specialty class, called Final Phase, which solely focuses on preparing for the state board exam.

-During the Adaptive and Creative Curriculum, our students will spend time each week in the specialty classroom and in the clinic classroom area.
+During the Protégé, Adaptive and Creative Curriculum, our students will spend time each week in the specialty classroom and in the clinic classroom area.
 They will be focusing on: